-You must not replace a quad-rank DIMM with a dual-rank DIMM and vice versa, or a PMeM DIMM with a DDR4 DIMM.
-Otherwise, server performance might be adversely affected.
+You must not replace a dual-rank DIMM with a quad-rank DIMM and vice versa.
+If you violate this rule, the performance of the server might be adversely affected.
 For DIMM slot population rules, see DIMM Population Rules.

 - 3. Install a DIMM. - a.
 Ensure that the ejector tabs are in the open position. - b.
 Align the notch in the replacement DIMM with the connector key in the connector slot.

-The notch ensures that the DIMM is oriented correctly.
+The notch ensures that the DIMM is oriented correctly. - c.

-c.
 Push the DIMM into the connector slot until the ejector tabs lock the DIMM in place.

 If the DIMM does not easily seat into the connector slot, verify that the notch in the DIMM is aligned with the connector key in the connector slot.

 If the notch is not aligned, damage to the DIMM might occur.

 - 4. Repeat Step 3 until all replacement DIMMs are installed.

 - 5. Return the server to operation:

 - a.
 Install the air baffle.

-See Install the Air Baffle.
+- See Install the Air Baffle.

 - Install the server top cover.

-See Install the Server Top Cover.
+- See Install the Server Top Cover.

 - c.
 Return the server to the normal rack position.